-Confluence Data Center enables you to configure a cluster similar to the one pictured below with:
+Confluence Data Center enables you to set up Confluence in a cluster similar to the one pictured below with:

-- Multiple server nodes for Confluence that store:

-- logs

-- caches

-- Lucene indexes

-- configuration files

-- plugins

-- Multiple server nodes to run Synchrony, which is required for collaborative editing.

-- A shared file system that stores:

-- attachments

-- avatars / profile pictures

-- icons

-- export files

-- import files

-- plugins

-- A database that all nodes read and write to.

-- A load balancer to evenly direct requests to each node.
+- Multiple server nodes that run the Confluence application, and other required components. - A shared file system that stores attachments, and other shared files. - A database that all nodes read and write to. - A load balancer to evenly direct requests to each node.